Actual performance & risks

 Markowitz and hedging in action

-With the continuous stream of financial, political, and economic information, one usually tries to compose, weight, and maintain stock portfolios with minimized risks and maximized rewards.
-Our financial modelling is based on the efficient-market hypothesis (EMH).
-This hypothesis implies that asset prices fully reflect all available information at any time.
-That does not mean that you cannot beat indices such as the S&P500 or that share prices are undervalued or overvalued.
-However, it does mean that share prices are not wrong in the sense that you can rationally predict in which direction they will move.
-The movements of share prices are unpredictable.
-Therefore, the best you can do is to use the price movements and risks of the past to optimize the statistics of your probability on success in the future.
+With the continuous stream of financial, political, and economic information, one usually tries to compose, weight, and maintain stock portfolios with maximized returns and minimized risks.
+One often assumes the efficient-market hypothesis (EMH).
+This hypothesis implies that asset prices always reflect all available public information, suggesting that historical asset prices are all you need to compute optimal portfolios.
+Our software only uses historical eod exchange data and confirms this view.
+That does not mean that you cannot beat indices such as the S&P500.
+It does mean that share prices are right, so that you can statistically predict in which direction they will move.
+You may time those predictions using the Wiener-Khinchin-Einstein theorem.
+This theorem enables you to search for the market timing (holding periods) with the strongest autocorrelations in the portfolio-value fluctuations over economic upturns and downturns.
+Hence, the price movements of the past enable you to compute your best predictor of future success.
 That is what quantitative strategies strive for.
-Hedge funds like Bridgewater, D. E. Shaw and Renaissance, all three have achieved double-digit results over 2018, while on average the industry made about -5% compared to -6.2% of the S&P500.
+Hedge funds like Bridgewater, D. E. Shaw and Renaissance, all three achieved double-digit results over 2018, while on average the industry made about -5% compared to -6.2% of the S&P500.
 All three used, at least partly, quantitative strategies.
-DigiFundManager shows that such top results were indeed possible using quantitative strategies, be it for smaller investments that fit retail investors.
+DigiFundManager shows that such top results were indeed possible, be it for smaller investments that fit retail investors and only using historical end-of-day stock prices, volumes, dividends, and splits.

 MiFid2 rulings for PRIIPs products on quantitative risk assessment